-Briscoe Center
+Briscoe-Goble Center

 Brewton-Parker College purchased the Hughes house and property in 1990.
 In 1992 after renovations to the house and the addition of a 2,000 square foot wing, the building re-opened as home to the Baptist Collegiate Ministries program and was named Briscoe Religious Activity Center in honor of the late D. Eugene Briscoe, Director of the Georgia Baptist Department of Student Work.
+In 2022, with a generous bequest from the late Barbara Katherine "Bobbi" Goble, the college completed further renovations and changed the name to the Briscoe-Goble Center for Baptist Collegiate Ministries.